yas265/digithon2025/tasks.md

 A quiz with at least 2 questions, 4 options each, and the correct answer.

+The organisation wants to upskill their resources on flutter.

 Notes:

-Use a 100-point scale for all scores.
+Use a 1000-point scale for all scores.

 If the employee is missing a critical skill, ensure it appears in skillComparison with a score of 0 and add a learning resource for it.